dspirovski/project-manager/README.md

 # Project manager
-Simple application where you manage your projects.
+Simple application where you can manage your projects.